Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

 For each one of these events, ECLAIR yields an input value causing it.
 Also, it optionally produces an instrumented version of the original code, and runs it on every input it reports, checking whether it actually triggers the expected behavior or not.
 Hence, the produced input values are validated automatically.
 For example, the hard underflow of line~\ref{line:bessel-hard1} is triggered by the input $\mathtt{x} = \texttt{-0x1.8p-1021} \approx -6.6752 \times 10^{-308} $.
 If the function is executed with $\mathtt{x} = \texttt{-0x1p+1023} \approx -8.9885 \times 10^{307}$, the multiplication of line~\ref{line:bessel-minf} yields a negative infinity.
 Since $\mathtt{ax} = |\mathtt{x}|$, we know $\mathtt{x} = \texttt{0x1p+1023}$ would also cause the overflow.
 The same value of $\mathtt{x}$ causes an overflow in line~\ref{line:bessel-pinf-nan} as well.
 The division in the same line produces a NaN if the function is executed with $\mathtt{x} = -\infty$.

-Whether the events we found could cause significant issues depends on the context in which they occur.
+The context in which the events we found occur determines whether they could cause significant issues.
 For example, even in the event of absorption, the output of the overall computation could be correctly rounded.
 Whether or not this is acceptable must be assessed depending on the application.
 Indeed, the capability of ECLAIR of detecting absorption can be a valuable tool to decide if a floating-point format with a higher precision is needed.
 Nevertheless, some of such events are certainly problematic.
 The structure of the function suggests that no underflow should occur if control flow reaches past the if guard of line~\ref{line:bessel-if-underflow}.
 On the contrary, several underflows may occur afterwards, some of which are even \emph{hard}.
 Moreover, the generation of infinities or NaNs should certainly either be avoided, or signaled by returning a suitable error code (and not \texttt{GSL\_SUCCESS}).
 The input values reported by ECLAIR could be helpful for the developer in fixing the problems detected in the function of Figure~\ref{fig:bessel}.
 Furthermore, the algorithms presented in this paper are provably correct.
 For this reason, it is possible to state that this code excerpt presents no other issues besides those we reported above.
 Notice, however, that due to the way the standard C mathematical library functions are treated, the results above only hold with respect to the implementation of the $\mathtt{exp}$ function in use.
 In particular, the machine we used for the analysis is equipped with the x86\_64 version of EGLIBC~2.19, running on Ubuntu 14.04.1.